carlolalu/rust-ilearn/bookmark.md

 very good rust projects: https://zerotomastery.io/blog/rust-practice-projects/

 codewars, telegram-bot,

+(chapter 12 of the official book is actually a very good resource on how to build incrementally a project!)

 another idea could be to create a text converter to write everything in a stupid 2000s ways:
 'Oh My G0D U LuK f4b0ul0u$', perfect for talpe